 Surrounding the home, you will find endless walks and running routes; perfect for those who like to be immersed in the glorious countryside with nothing but the birds for company.
-In the Stable Yard you will find a Games Room with ping-pong, football table and pool table for those who are after a bit of competitive fun.
+Nurture your Cornish soul with the serenity of surroundings where you can find an orchard and a babbling brook.

-Inside, The Stewardry is festooned with features, and considered colours mimic the external burst of nature.
+Inside, The Stewardry is festooned with features and considered colours mimic the external burst of nature.
 Be as together or apart as you wish, with the plethora of reception rooms positioned around the property.
-Come together around the smart TV with BT package in the snug or slide apart for solitary books or music in the sitting room, study, ante-room or drawing room.
+Come together around the smart TV with BT package in the snug or slide apart for solitary books or music in the lounge, study, ante-room or drawing room.

 The wooded escarpment sweeps down into tranquil valleys, creating spectacular trails for runs and walks.
 Wake to the babbling brook and the dawn chorus.
 Lose a few hours on the tennis court in the afternoon sunshine.
 Pluck an apple from the orchard trees in autumn.
 Raid the kitchen garden for seasonal goodies.
 Replenish your soul.

 Spot deer, sheep and pheasants in the grounds.
 Picnic by the stream.
 Sip champagne on the lawns.
 Stay up way past bedtime to tell tall tales around the firepit and cook over coals on the Weber barbecue while the kids play games on the grass.
 After gastronomy, enjoy amateur astronomy from the outdoor seating area on a clear night.